Agoric/agoric-sdk/packages/zoe/src/contracts/constantProduct/README.md

   (or receive less) than they said.
 * The pool fee is charged against the computed side of the price.
 * The protocol fee is always charged in RUN.
-* The fees should be calculated based on the pool's prices before a transaction.
+* The fees should be calculated based on the pool balances before a transaction.
 * Computations are rounded in favor of the pool.

 We start by estimating the exchange rate, and calculate fees based on that.
 Once